What is a health savings account?

 - Once the deductible and out-of-pocket maximum, employee may be covered for all remaining eligible expenses.*

 Note: The HDHP can provide preventive care benefits without the required minimum deductible.

 *Subject to plan design; check your HDHP Summary Plan Description.

 When do I use my HSA?

-After visiting a physician, facility or pharmacy, your medical claim will be submitted to your HDHP for payment.
-Your HSA dollars can be used to pay your out-of-pocket expenses (deductibles and coinsurance) billed by the physician, facility or pharmacy, or you can choose to save your HSA dollars for a future medical expense.
+Your in-network physician, facility or pharmacy will file your medical claim to your HDHP for payment.
+You can then use your HSA dollars to pay your out-of-pocket expenses (deductibles and coinsurance), or you can save your HSA dollars for a future medical expense.
 Many HSA custodians issue a debit card so you can easily access your HSA funds.

-You may use your HSA for non-medical expenses; however, HSA amounts that are used for non-medical expenses are taxable as income to you and are generally subject to an additional 20% penalty.
+You may use your HSA for non-medical expenses; however, HSA amounts used for non-medical expenses are subject to income tax and an additional 20% penalty.